Hualapai

 The name, meaning "people of the tall pines", is derived from hwa:l, the Hualapai word for ponderosa pine and pai "people".
 Their traditional territory is a 108 mi stretch along the pine-clad southern side of the Grand Canyon and the Colorado River with the tribal capital at Peach Springs.
 Other communities on the reservation include Valentine and Grand Canyon West.

 Government

 The Hualapai tribe is a sovereign nation and governed by an executive and judicial branch and a tribal council.
-The tribe provides a variety of social, cultural, educational and economic services to its members.
+The tribe provides a variety of social, cultural, educational and economic services to its citizens.

+The Hualapai Nation Police Department provides Law Enforcement services to the People of the Hualapai Nation and its visitors and guests.

 Language

 The Hualapai language is a Pai branch of the Yuman–Cochimí languages, also spoken by the closely related Havasupai, and more distantly to Yavapai people.
 It is spoken by most people over 30 on the Reservation as well as many young people.
 The Peach Springs School District runs a successful bilingual program for all local students, both Hualapai and non-Hualapai, in addition to immersion camps.